Honeymoon (Lana Del Rey album): Songs

-"God Knows I Tried" features guitar backing with layered harmonised vocals, with lyrics that touch upon Del Rey being wounded by "Mr. Wrong" as well as touching upon themes of domestic violence.
+"God Knows I Tried" features guitar backing with layered harmonised vocals, with lyrics that touch upon Del Rey's struggles with fame and finding relief away from the public eye.

 "High by the Beach" is a hip hop-influenced synth-led, trap-pop song.
 Relatively upbeat and structurally sedate, it serves as a combination of all Del Rey's musical styles, particularly recalling the hip hop and trip hop influences of Born to Die (2012).
 It is more uptempo and pop-indebted than her previous releases, and is based around laidback, airy electronic production and a swooning orchestral arrangement.
 The song comprises a slow and clear trap beat, prominent, dreamy synth beeps, hip hop-influenced percussions and Roland TR-808 drums; in contrast with brooding, eerie organ instrumentation, pertaining to an additional slow and airy feel.
 The drums were noted to put emphasis on its hi-hat.
 "Freak" contains a steady bass thump and lyrics about drugs that have been compared to the work of the Weeknd.
 Amy Davidson of Digital Spy noted the song had a similar "sultriness" to that of "High by the Beach", Davidson continued to call the song a "slow motion" and compared it to a '90s R&B song.
-A reviewer from The Guardian noted the song to contain trip hop beats with lyrics that celebrate California.
+In a review for The Guardian Kitty Empire noted the song contained trip hop beats with lyrics that celebrate California.
 "Art Deco" is a slow jazz-styled ballad with hazy beats and saxophone riffs, the lyrics of the song contain "hollowness and American ennui".
 "Art Deco" was rumored to be about rapper Azealia Banks.
 Del Rey dismissed these allegations in an interview with NME, saying that the song "is actually about a group of teenagers who go out every night."